Dial-WTF/matrix-wellknown-staging/docs/VERCEL-SETUP.md

 ## Troubleshooting

-If Content-Type is still wrong:
+If redirects don't work:
 1. Check that `vercel.json` is committed to the repo
-2. Redeploy in Vercel dashboard
+2. Redeploy in Vercel dashboard (redirects need redeploy to take effect)
-3. Clear browser cache
+3. Verify redirects with: `curl -I https://staging-4.dial.wtf/.well-known/matrix/server`
+4. Should show `HTTP/2 301` and `Location: https://matrix.staging-4.dial.wtf/.well-known/matrix/server`

 If domain doesn't work:
 1. Wait 30+ minutes for DNS propagation
 2. Check CNAME in Dynadot matches Vercel's instructions
 3. Verify in Vercel dashboard that domain shows "Valid Configuration"

+**Important**: Make sure your Matrix server at `matrix.staging-4.dial.wtf` is serving the `.well-known/matrix/*` files correctly, as the redirects point to it.